devzendo/transputer-macro-assembler/README.md

   * local labels
   * global and extern symbols
   * INCLUDE, in lieu of building linkable object files
+  * Add builds/install scripts for Linux and Windows

 * later....
   * ELF writing (or other object format: TCOFF?)